Adjusting to Air Travel Changes

 Juice and all other liquids or gels are not permitted.

 Liquids and gels, including baby formula or breast milk, may be packed in your luggage and checked with your airline.
 You should travel with only as much formula or breast milk needed to reach your destination.
-Medications

 Due to enhanced security measures most liquids, gels, lotions and other items of similar consistency will not be permitted in carry-on baggage.
 These types of items must be packed in your checked baggage.